jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### FB 1B Meaning of settlement of relationship property and property
 In this subpart,—
   (a) settlement of relationship property means a transaction under a relationship agreement that creates a disposal and acquisition of property between—
-    (i) a person who is a party to the relationship agreement or is associated with a party to the agreement:
-    (ii) another person who is a party to the relationship agreement or is associated with a party to the agreement:
+    (i) a person who is a party to the relationship agreement or is associated with a party to the agreement; and (ii) another person who is a party to the relationship agreement or is associated with a party to the agreement:
   (b) property includes a look-through interest for a look-through company.